Hawk1401/AdventOfCode2021/ReadMe.md

 # Advent Of Code 2021 with C#

-The goal is to play around and try new concepts in c#
+My personal goal is to have fun at finding new concepts in C#.